I Just Wasn't Made for These Times: Background and lyrics

 "I Just Wasn't Made for These Times" was written by Brian Wilson and Tony Asher for the Beach Boys' Pet Sounds album in early 1966.
 Although Wilson claimed that Asher only provided the words to his music, Asher credited himself with contributing musical ideas to at least three songs on the album, including this one.
 Asher felt that the writing was different from their other collaborations: "In many of the other songs, when Brian would express a feeling, I would say, ‘Oh, yes, I’ve had those feelings, maybe not in the same way or the same degree, but I understood them.
 But this one I didn't relate to.”
 On another occasion, he stated the song evolved from a discussion he had with Wilson about the fact that "[n]either one of us was a particularly popular kid" in high school.

-The lyrics describes someone who is depressed and unsure of their place in society, where they can express themselves, who they can trust, and why "good" things that they have "going for myself" always collapse.
-Whether the character feels he is before or ahead of his time is left ambiguous.
+The lyrics describe someone who is depressed and unsure of their place in society, where they can express themselves, who they can trust, and why "good" things that they have "going for myself" always collapse.
+Whether the character feels they are before or ahead of their time is left ambiguous.
 In critic Donald A. Guercio's interpretation: "The lyrics are a first-person chronicle of disillusionment from a narrator who, despite being intelligent, can't find a place where he can comfortably feel like a part of the world."
 Music historian Charles Granata read the song as a "plaintive ballad about coming to terms with one's differences ..
 Ultimately, the answer to his question—'Where do I fit in?'—lies in the realization that he doesn't."

 Asked about the song in a 1976 interview, Wilson stated, "That song reflects my life.
 It's about a guy who was crying because he thought he was too advanced, and that he'd eventually have to leave people behind."
 When the interviewer suggested that Wilson appeared to share the character's experiences, he responded, "Yes, it did happen to me.
 I did Pet Sounds and all my friends thought I was crazy to do it."
 Asher stated, "It was definitely a lyric written from Brian's perspective, although during the hours we spent writing, we didn't talk about his socialization per se.
 He never asked me to interpret his feelings in one of our songs, and certainly not this one."

 Granata described it as "[p]erhaps the most sensitive, moving song on Pet Sounds", projecting "an overwhelming sense that the lyric represents Brian's life, his view of himself and his music."
-Academic Christopher Kirkey called it "arguably the most personalized and introspective track on Pet Sounds.
-Conversely, Lorren Daro, a former acquaintance of Wilson's, wrote in a 2012 blog post that he was the actual subject of the song.
-He disputed the suggestion that the song was about Wilson and argued, "Just reading the lyrics will explode that myth. ...
-'Not made for these times'?
-'What goes wrong'?
-It makes no sense."
+Academic Christopher Kirkey called it "arguably the most personalized and introspective track on Pet Sounds."